 The exponential evolving data privacy regulatory space

-The European Union’s enforcement of the Global Data Protection Regulation (GDPR) commenced on 25 May 2018, and came with sweeping changes in the privacy and data security policies for the vast majority of companies operating, not only in the EU, but across the globe.
+The European Union’s enforcement of the Global Data Protection Regulation (GDPR) commenced way back on 25 May 2018, and came with sweeping changes in the privacy and data security policies for the vast majority of companies operating, not only in the EU, but across the globe.

 The provisions of the GDPR that are important for all companies to take note of include the requirement for explicit and informed consent for collecting personal data and mechanisms to withdraw such consent, breach notifications, the right to access all data that a company has collected, and the right to be forgotten through the erasure and cessation of the dissemination of data.
 Penalties for breach of the GDPR are steep of course – up to 4 percent of annual global turnover or €20m, whichever is greater.